iamthehimansh/BrightnessManager/README.md

 Or In Linux
 `python3 script.py`
 - Enter the time for how much if a person not in camra after that the Pc Will Hybernate.

+## This is Not My Proper Code I just have Updated The Code Of Iharsh234 https://github.com/iharsh234/Hack